Spin Hall effect generated by fluctuating vortices in type-II superconductors: Temperature dependence of vortex spin Hall effect

-In this section, using Eq.~(\ref{eq:sigmaSHxy_02}), we calculate temperature dependence of the vortex spin Hall effect.
-Here, it is important to note that we are concerned with the vortex fluctuation regime showing a broadening of the resistive transition, where only the lowest Landau level ($N=0$) becomes critical among other Landau levels, since higher Landau levels ($N>0$) have a gap~\cite{Ikeda89,Tesanovic91}.
+In the fluctuation region of the vortex state, only the lowest Landau level ($N=0$) becomes critical among other Landau levels, since higher Landau levels ($N>0$) have a gap~\cite{Ikeda89,Tesanovic91}.
 Because of this fact ($\alpha_{N_1} \gg \alpha_0$ for $N_1 \ge 1$), the non-Gaussian fluctuations substantially renormalize the mass in the lowest Landau level ($\alpha_0$) as

 whereas the mass in higher Landau levels ($\alpha_{N_1}$) are almost unaffected.
 Therefore, we can approximate Eq.~(\ref{eq:sigmaSHxy_02}) by